slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You are the average of your friends.

 If you’re always the smartest in the room, you’re in the wrong room.
-When you enter a workplace, think that you will become like them and not the opposite.
+When you enter a workplace, assume you will become like them, not the opposite.

 Hints:

 - Bad friends will prevent you from having good friends.
-- Be suspicious of people who like being owed a favor.
-Especially if it is not a favor you requested.
+- Be suspicious of people who like being owed favors, especially unrequested ones.
-- Divide up your life.
-Spend 33% of your time around people lower than you, you can mentor them.
-Spend 33% of your time with people that are on your level – your friends and peers.
-Spend 33% of your time with people that are 10-20 years ahead of you.
-Those are your mentors.
+- Divide your life: 33% with people below you (mentor them), 33% with equals (friends/peers), 33% with people 10–20 years ahead (mentors).
-- Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.
-Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.
+- Find someone smarter to teach you, equals to challenge you, and less developed to teach.
+Sometimes people enter our lives via circumstance, not quality.
-- I love Nietzsche’s definition of friendship, which is "people with whom you share one great suffering and one great hope."
-You can’t be friends unless you hate the same things and worship the same Gods.
+- Nietzsche’s friendship: share one great suffering and one great hope.
+You can’t be friends unless you hate the same things and worship the same gods.
-- If you look at the people in your circle and don’t get inspired, you don’t have a circle.
-You have a cage.
+- If your circle doesn’t inspire you, it’s a cage, not a circle.
 - If your absence doesn’t bother them, your presence never mattered.
-- Instead of trying to change people, curate them.
+- Instead of changing people, curate them.
-- It’s ok to unfollow people in real life.
-Don’t let your loneliness tempt you to reconnect with toxic people.
-You wouldn’t drink poison just because you’re thirsty.
+- It’s okay to unfollow in real life.
+Don’t let loneliness tempt reconnection with toxic people, you wouldn’t drink poison because you’re thirsty.
 - Maintain old friendships.
 - Pay attention to who you’re with when you feel your best.
-- Stay way from people who act like a victim in a problem they created.
+- Stay away from people who act like victims in problems they created.
-- Surround yourself with people who challenge you to be better, not people who are enamored with who you already are.
-People who genuinely want the best for you are very rare and they are usually already wealthy, loved and happy.
+- Surround yourself with people who challenge you to be better—not enamored with who you already are.
+Genuine supporters are rare and usually already wealthy, loved, happy.
-- The older you get as a man, the more you understand your father and forgive him for everything.
+- The older you get as a man, the more you understand and forgive your father.
-- The real miracle of Jesus was having 12 close friends in your late 30s.
+- The real miracle of Jesus was having 12 close friends in his late 30s.
-- There are cycles in life.
-Do not expect people to level up with you.
-You are not supposed to keep the same friends forever.
-The price of growth is outgrowing people.
-Your successful friends will leave you behind if you don’t level up too.
+- Life has cycles, don’t expect people to level up with you.
+Growth’s price is outgrowing people.
+Successful friends leave if you don’t level up too.
-- You need friends who inspire you to do better, not acquaintances who tell you what you can’t do.
+- You need friends who inspire better, not acquaintances who say what you can’t do.
 - You only grow apart from people who don’t grow.
 - Your girlfriend will get a new boyfriend.
 Your boss will replace you before your burial.
-But your mum won’t get another son.
-Take care of her.
+But your mom won’t get another son—take care of her.
 Your birthday is for your mom, not you.
-- Your single female friends are the most toxic thing in your relationship DUMP them!
+- Your single female friends are the most toxic thing in your relationship, dump them.
 - You’re never too old to make a friend.
-Look for people with the same interests as you.
-Second step is inviting them to do something.
-If a buddy calls and needs to get a drink, go.
-You know someone is a friend when you can go long stretches without talking and the talk is right where we left off.
+Look for shared interests.
+Invite them to do something.
+A true friend is someone you can go long stretches without talking to, then pick up right where you left off.

 > *"Brothers love each other when they are equally rich."
 -- vox populi*